UccelloLibero/ContainGo/README.md

 ---

 ## **About this project**
 This project is a part of my learning journey to understand containerization, Linux namespaces, cgroups, and process isolation.
-It is not a full-fleged container runtime like Docker, but rather a hands-on experiment to learn how containers work internally.
+It is not a full-fledged container runtime like Docker, but rather a hands-on experiment to learn how containers work internally.

 ---